openic-org/home/docs/iris-128/iris-128b/headstage_iris128B.md

 ![Iris-128](../images/iris-128b-molex.jpg)

-*Fig. 4.
-Footprint of Molex 76 POS connector on Iris128B with broadly labeled pins.
+*Fig. 5.
+Footprint of Molex 80 pin connector on Iris128B with broadly labeled pins.
 Any unlabled pins are digital communication lines to the chips.
 Not the x for NC pins due to the commericially available cable assembly.*

-SPI lines are routed through the **adapter board** to the **Intan RHS controller ports A–D**.
+SPI lines are routed through the adapter board to the Intan RHS controller ports A–D.
 SCLK and CS lines are shared between all chips, while data input/output lines are individually connected.

 ### Layers